mariosemes/WebShot/README.md

 ```

 ## Using the LOGIN option
-If your website user needs to be logged in to see the website, that's when you need the LOGIN option.
+If you need to be logged in to see the website, that's when you need the LOGIN option.
 Run the tool and select "Create new login.ini" and type whatever name you want it to be, like (wordpress).
 The tool will create a file name wordpress.ini and open it up so it will look like this: